slatedocs/slate/source/includes/security/_kuzzleProfile.md

 ```java
 ```

-Replace the content of KuzzleRole
+Replaces the content of the `KuzzleRole` object.

 #### setContent(data)